cwrff/combitrack/README.md

 # combitrack
-Create combined routes from a network of hiking tracks.
+Create combined routes from an OSM network of hiking tracks.

-From a local network of hiking routes, coded in the OpenStreetMap representation, combitrack.py builds combinations of route sections, starting from a given point and in a fixed range of lengths.
+From a network of hiking routes, coded in the OpenStreetMap representation, **combitrack.py** builds all combinations of route sections, starting from a given point and in a fixed range of lengths.